-- All United State Federal government materials are in the public domain. - Materials published in the United States copyrighted before 1923, unless the copyright has been renewed.
+• All United States federal government materials are in the public domain.

+• Materials published in the United States copyrighted before 1923 are in the public domain, unless the copyright has been renewed.

 WHAT TO DO IF YOU NEED TO REQUEST PERMISSION